WDverse/Social-Network-API/README.md

 ## Description

 This is a backend application built for a Social Network Application, using Node.js, Express.js, MongoDB and Mongoose.
-The application allows the user to view,post, update and delete information in the social network database using Insomnia.
+The application allows the user to view, post, update and delete information in the social network database using Insomnia.

 ## Table of Contents